-The most improved schools have low levels of achievement in English and maths
+* A BBC Radio 4 programme has revealed that schools identified as among the most improved in England have low levels of achievement in English and maths.

 Sir John Cass secondary, in Tower Hamlets, east London, has been named as England's most improved school.
 Last year, 87 per cent of its pupils achieved five or more A*-C grade at GCSE or the vocational equivalent.